Library Talks 2013

 The Library of the United Nations Office at Geneva hosts on a regular basis "Library Talks", geared towards gathering members of the international community in Geneva to discuss subjects of key importance for the United Nations.

-Save the dates for upcoming Library Talks!
+Save the date for the upcoming Library Talk!

 5 December 2013